tndoan/Learning_Stuff/Random_Number/README.md

 #rand_GMM.jl

-It is try to generate the random value from Gaussian mixture models.
+It tries to generate the random value from Gaussian mixture models.
 The implementation is followed the instruction from [MATLAB forums](http://www.mathworks.com/matlabcentral/newsreader/view_thread/36174)

 Sample code to generate the random value: